Little green men: Current usage

-"Unidentified defending objects"

-The uniformed "local self-defence" forces with camouflage and modern Russian weaponry but no identifying badges or insignia, operating in 2014 during the Russo-Ukrainian War were also called "martians" or "little green men" by the locals and the media.
+The pro-Russian uniformed "local self-defence" forces with camouflage and modern Russian weaponry but no identifying badges or insignia, operating in 2014 during the Russo-Ukrainian War were also called "martians" or "little green men" by the locals and the media.

 Astronomy

 In 1967, Jocelyn Bell Burnell and Antony Hewish of the University of Cambridge, UK dubbed the first discovered pulsar LGM-1 for "little green men" because the regular oscillations of its signal suggested a possible intelligent origin.
 Its designation was later changed to CP 1919, and is now known as PSR B1919+21.